harish2773/SSS-Future-Contributor-Docs/README.md

 Recognizing this pressing concern, the Security Header Checker API was introduced this summer.
 Its primary function is to provide users with a quick and efficient tool to inspect any link's browsing status.
 By inputting a link, users are instantly informed about its safety credentials.
 The API essentially evaluates the header of the web link to discern its legitimacy and potential risks.
 Such a header checker is invaluable in today's cyber landscape, acting as a digital guardian for users.

+## Report API
+Machine Learning (ML) models, while powerful and increasingly sophisticated, are not infallible.
+Their accuracy and reliability heavily depend on the quality and size of the training data provided to them.
+A vast and diverse dataset is crucial for these models to learn and make accurate predictions.
+Up until this point, there has been a noticeable gap in our system: the inability for users to give feedback on the model's outcomes.

+Addressing this, we're excited to usher in a new era of user engagement with our product.
+Users now have the capability to critically assess the content they encounter.
+If they come across any posts they deem as Fake or Toxic, they can actively report them.
+This not only provides valuable feedback to refine and enhance our ML model but also empowers users to curate their digital environment.

+Once flagged, the system will treat these posts like other reported content.
+Users will see options to hide the flagged posts, ensuring that their browsing experience remains unhindered and aligns with their preferences.
+This interactive feature not only enriches the user experience but also paves the way for continuous improvement of our ML systems.

+### Auto Hide/ Unhide Flagged Posts

+In the previous deployment of our Chrome extension, the tool could identify and label posts deemed as toxic or clickbaits.
+However, it merely flagged them without taking the further step of concealing them from users.
+Recognizing the potential for enhancing user experience, this year brought about an important upgrade: the auto-hiding/unhiding feature.
+Instead of users manually hiding flagged content, the extension now automatically does this for them.
+If a post is identified as potentially harmful or misleading, it is immediately hidden, though users retain the power to unhide if they choose.
+The result of this feature is a more streamlined and relevant browsing experience, minimizing distractions and ensuring that users encounter only content that aligns with their preferences and values.

+More information can be found here: (<https://gitlab.com/aossie/social-street-smart/-/blob/gsoc-2023/Docs/GSoC/2021/HarshMishra.md?ref_type=heads>)

+### Google Fact Checker Functionality

+In the previous deployment of our Chrome extension, the tool could identify and label posts deemed as toxic or clickbaits.
+However, it merely flagged them without taking the further step of concealing them from users.
+Recognizing the potential for enhancing user experience, this year brought about an important upgrade: the auto-hiding/unhiding feature.
+Instead of users manually hiding flagged content, the extension now automatically does this for them.
+If a post is identified as potentially harmful or misleading, it is immediately hidden, though users retain the power to unhide if they choose.
+The result of this feature is a more streamlined and relevant browsing experience, minimizing distractions and ensuring that users encounter only content that aligns with their preferences and values.